-- English

-- Mathematics

-- Science

-- Social and Religious Studies (SRS)

-- Physical Education (PE)
+English Mathematics Science Social and Religious Studies (SRS) Physical Education (PE)

-Course Details for English Baccalaureate Subjects
+English Baccalaureate

 Students in set 1 for French or German will study at least two subjects from this group - one language and one humanity.
 This will allow them to achieve the full 'English Baccalaureate'.
 The Department for Education has set out its intention that the majority of students across the country should be studying subjects that will allow them to achieve the English Baccalaureate.